Thank you for considering volunteering at Rancho Santa Ana Botanic Garden, California's native garden. Your valuable time is appreciated!

 RSABG volunteers work inside or outdoors, help maintain the Garden’s grounds, help staff during special events, lead tours for the public, assist development and communication staff reach out to the public—just to name a few opportunities.

-Volunteers contribute service to RSABG in a wide variety of ways and areas.
+Volunteers contribute service to RSABG in a wide variety of ways.
 Some volunteers contribute time on a regular basis, while others volunteer in a less-structured or scheduled manner.
-New projects and special events arise on an ongoing basis and we endeavor to keep Volunteers informed so they can expand their involvement and get to know other areas of the Garden.
+New projects and special events arise on an ongoing basis.
+We endeavor to keep Volunteers informed so they can expand their involvement and get to know other areas of the Garden.
 Placements are made based on individual Volunteer interests, schedules, and abilities, as well as the current and most pressing needs of the Garden.
-Volunteers are vital in enabling the Garden to fulfill its mission.

 Being an active member (eligible for formal service recognition) of the Volunteer Organization has three requirements:

-*Becoming a member of RSABG (visit www.rsabg.org for information), which permits free access to the Garden even when not volunteering.
-There are many levels of membership to choose from, including $50 individual membership or $75 family membership (*the membership requirement is waived for full time students).
+1. *Becoming a member of RSABG (visit www.rsabg.org for information), which permits free access to the Garden even when not volunteering.
+There are many levels of membership to choose from, including $50 individual membership or $75 family membership. (*The membership requirement is waived for full time student.)

-All RSABG volunteers are required to be members of the Garden, however it may be possible for you to begin volunteering without completing the formal training course or committing to 40 hours a year.
+All RSABG volunteers are required to be members of the Garden, but it may be possible for you to begin volunteering without completing the formal training course or committing to 40 hours a year.
 This will be determined on an individual basis where appropriate or necessary.
 Volunteers are only eligible for the formal service recognition (including awards and pins at our annual Volunteer Appreciation Dinner) if you complete the training and contribute 40 hours or more per year.
-Regardless, we encourage everyone interested to get involved in some way!
+Regardless of your availability, we encourage you to get involved in some way!

 Nature interpreters (docents) to lead tours for school children and, sometimes adult groups.